- Collection Statement

 - email marketing providers such as Vision 6 and Klaviyo;

-Third parties to whom we disclose Personal Information may be located outside Australia, including Vorwerk international Strecker & Co in Switzerland and Germany and its related entities, and The Mix New Zealand.
+Third parties to whom we disclose Personal Information may be located outside Australia, including Vorwerk international Strecker & Co in Switzerland and Germany and its related entities, and The Mix Association New Zealand.
 Additionally, information (including Personal Information) may be hosted for us in data centres located in Europe, the United States of America and/or other countries as determined by us from time to time in our discretion.

-We may disclose your personal information to third parties (including those listed above) for the purpose of:
+We may disclose your Personal Information to third parties (including those listed above) for the purpose of:

 - complying with our obligations owed to you under any contract between us and you, or as required by law;